I Want to be a Paralegal ... Now What?

 What education is needed to become a paralegal?

-You now have a solid understanding of the fundamentals of this career.
+You now have a solid understanding of the fundamentals of this career and what it takes to get started.
 This knowledge should help you go from saying, “I want to be a paralegal” to saying, “I’m on my way to becoming a paralegal!”

-3Time to complete is dependent on accepted transfer credits and courses completed each quarter.
+3Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.